lammps/lammps/doc/src/pair_lj_sphere.rst

    on the per-type cutoffs to improve efficiency.

-   If atom diameters vary largely when using pair style *lj/sphere*, the cutoffs computed from atom diameter and cutof ratio with vary largely as well and :doc:`neighbor bin <neighbor>` based neighbor lists using only the largest cutoff be similarly inefficient as pair style *lj/cut* with largely varying per-type cutoffs.
+   If atom diameters vary largely when using pair style *lj/sphere*, the cutoffs computed from atom diameter and cutoff ratio with vary largely as well and :doc:`neighbor bin <neighbor>` based neighbor lists using only the largest cutoff be similarly inefficient as pair style *lj/cut* with largely varying per-type cutoffs.
 However, the